haramori/rhme3/Challenges/Back_to_the_Future.md

 ![Double CAN Hookup](../Images/can_hookup_double.jpg)

-With the two channels disconnected, traffic goes quiet.
+With the two channels separated from each other, traffic goes quiet.
 With the use of candump, temporarily jumpering the two channels to create bursts of traffic, and monitoring each channel individually, the originating channel of CAN ID 23 can be determined as channel 1.

 	$ candump -L can0
 	$ candump -L can1

 ### Attack

-Add the following script to the Beaglebone Black, as can-gate.py:
+The following Python3 script can be run on the BBB to pass all traffic from channel 1 to channel 2, and rewrite all packets with CAN ID 23 for 88 mph.

 	#!/usr/bin/python3